 Setting

-In obnizOS, only the settings necessary to connect to the cloud are stored on the device.
+In obnizOS, settings to connect to the cloud are needed to be stored on the device.

 The following non-volatile settings (settings that are saved even when the power is turned off) are available for this purpose.